DataShades/ckanext-collection/README.md

 # ckanext-collection

-Tools for building interfaces for data collections.
+Tools for building interfaces for data collections using declarative style.

 This extension simplifies describing series of items, such as datasets from search page, users registered on portal, rows of CSV file, tables in DB,